 CRITERION EXCLUDED Alcohol Producers of beer/wine and spirits/foods if alcohol-related revenues make up more than 5% of the company's total revenues.
 Animal protection Producers and distributors of animal pelts and fur if revenue from these businesses makes up more than 5% of the company's total revenues and companies engaged in any type of mass livestock farming.
 Nuclear energy Producers of nuclear energy and uranium.
 Producers of core components for nuclear plants if revenues from this business make up more than 5% of the company's total revenues.
 Fossil Fuels Coal mining companies of any type if revenues from this business make up more than 5% of the company's total revenues or if their share in aggregate global coal production exceeds 1%.
 Coal processing and services companies or companies which engage in coal-related activities if revenues from these businesses make up more than 10% of the company's total revenues.
-Oil and natural gas producing and processing companies and companies which engage in related activities if revenues from these businesses make up more than 5% (oil) or 70% (gas) of the company's total revenues or if the company's share in aggregate global production exceeds 5%.
-Shale oil and fracking companies if revenues from these businesses exceed 5% of the company's total revenues.
+Oil and natural gas producing and processing companies and companies which engage in related activities if revenues from these businesses make up more than 5% (oil) or 70% (gas) of the company's total revenues or if the company's total revenues if revenues from these businesses make up more than 5% (oil) or 70% (gas) of the company's total revenues or if the company's total revenues or if the company's total revenues.
 Any drillings in the Arctic, either for production or exploration.
 Video games glorifying violence Producers with a revenue share of 20% and more.
 Gambling Gambling providers.
 Due to the high likelihood of addiction, providers of particularly controversial types of gambling (e.g. casino or betting agency operators or producers of gambling machines) are completely excluded.
 Providers of other types of gambling, such as lotteries or TV game shows, are excluded if revenues from these businesses make up more than 10% of the company's total revenues.
 Green genetic engineering Producers of genetically engineered plants and animals (e.g. providers of genetically engineered organisms or seeds).
 Palm oil Producers in general Pesticides Producers where the share is above 5%.
 Pornography Producers of pornographic content (e.g. films or magazines) are completely excluded.
-Distributors (e.g. broadcasters or access providers, such as TV stat ions, hotel operators, telecommunications companies or internet providers) are excluded if revenues from this business exceed 10% of the company's total revenues.
+Distributors (e.g. broadcasters or access providers, such as TV stat ions, hotel operators, telecommunications companies or internet providers) are excluded if revenues from this business exceed 5% of the company's total revenues.
 Weapons Producers and distributors of weapons (systems), such as guns, tanks or combat jets, and of banned weapons, such as NBC weapons or land mines, are completely excluded.
 Producers of other defence products, such as radar systems or military transporters, are excluded if revenues from these businesses make up more than 5% of the company's total revenues.
 Tobacco Producers of final products (e.g. cigarettes or cigars) and parts or supplies (such as boxes) are excluded if revenue from these businesses exceeds 5% of the company's total revenues.

-Source: Institutional Shareholder Services Inc., Data: as of February 2023
+Source: Institutional Shareholder Services Inc., Data: as of April 2024